LaunchCodeEducation/linux/content/file-system/slides/fullscreen.md

 The Linux FS begins with the **root (`/`) directory**.
 This is the top level directory that contains all other directories and files that are a part of the operating system.

-If you understand the general purpose of top level directories inside of the root directory, you will have an idea on where various files live.
+If you understand the general purpose of top level directories inside of the root directory, you will have a good idea where various files live.

 ---